 If you opt for BPMI when you close your loan, you can write to your lender in order to avoid paying it once you reach 20% equity.
-We’re aware that the idea of writing a letter is absolutely antiquated, but the process was enshrined in federal law by Congress in the Homeowners Protection Act of 1998.
+If you're a Rocket Mortgage client, you can avoid the process of finding a stamp altogether and just give us a call at (800) 508-0944.

 Your letter should be sent to your mortgage servicer and include the reason you believe you’re eligible for cancellation.
 Reasons for cancellation include the following:

-- Reaching 20% equity in your home (regardless of whether you made extra payments toward your principal in order to get there faster).
+- You’ve reached 20% equity in your home.
+(Regardless of whether you made extra payments toward your principal in order to get there faster.)

-- Based on significant improvements to your home: If you’ve made home improvements that substantially increase the value of your home, you can have mortgage insurance removed.
+- You’ve made significant improvements to your home.
+If you’ve made home improvements that substantially increase the value of your home, you can have mortgage insurance removed.
 If your loan is owned by Fannie Mae, you must have 25% equity or more.
 The Freddie Mac requirement is still 20%.

-- Based on increases in your home value not related to home improvements: If you’re requesting removal of your mortgage insurance based on natural increases in your property value due to market conditions, Fannie Mae and Freddie Mac require you to have 25% equity if the request is made 2 – 5 years after you close on your loan.
+- Your home increased in value not related to home improvements.
+If you’re requesting removal of your mortgage insurance based on natural increases in your property value due to market conditions, Fannie Mae and Freddie Mac require you to have 25% equity if the request is made 2 – 5 years after you close on your loan.
 After 5 years, you only have to have 20% equity.
 In any case, you’ll be paying for BPMI for at least 2 years.

-If you don’t request the mortgage insurance cancellation on a 1-unit primary property or second home, PMI is automatically canceled when you reach 22% equity based on the original loan amortization schedule, assuming you’re current on your loan.
+If you don’t request the mortgage insurance cancellation on a single-unit primary property or second home, PMI is automatically canceled when you reach 22% equity based on the original loan amortization schedule, assuming you’re current on your loan payments.